-Smoked Pork Chops are a summer staple in our house!
+These epic Smoked Pork Chops are a summer staple in our house!
 So easy to make and absolutely delicious, tender and juicy!

-BEST Smoked Pork Chops
+The Best Smoked Pork Chops

 What You Will Need

-- 1 inch pork chops: I prefer bone-in pork chops myself, but boneless pork chops will work here too – the cook time may just be a bit shorter for the boneless chops.
+- pork chops: I prefer bone-in pork chops myself, but boneless pork chops will work here too – the cook time may just be a bit shorter for the boneless chops.
 I recommend rib chops or loin chops.
 Also, you can certainly use thick cut pork chops, just know the cook time will need to be extended.

 How to Prep Pork Chops before Smoking